‘Everybody wanted to be there.’ Remembering the Million Man March at 25.

 March participants were asked to make a pledge that day:

-I (name), pledge that from this day forward I will strive to love my brother as I love myself . . . from this day forward, will strive to improve myself spiritually, morally, mentally, socially, politically and economically for the benefit of myself, my family and my people.
+I, [name], pledge that from this day forward I will strive to love my brother as I love myself . . . from this day forward, will strive to improve myself spiritually, morally, mentally, socially, politically and economically for the benefit of myself, my family and my people.
 I pledge that I will strive to build businesses, build houses, build hospitals, build factories and enter into international trade for the good of myself, my family and my people.

-Like a lot of men, Clark said, it was time to make a change.
+Like a lot of men, Clark said, it was time for him to make a change.

 One year later, he would begin a family tradition — taking the anniversary of the march off and spending the day with Cecil Jr., daughter Ciarra, then 8, and youngest son Cedric, then 2, to explain the significance of the march.
 And even though the children are now adults, Clark said the tradition continues.
 They all still acknowledge the change it brought to their lives.